 - the average acceleration of the entire trip

-- Distance?
+Distance?
 No problem.
-First I walked 6.0 km and then I walked 10 km.
-Thus, I walked 16 km.
-Distance is a scalar quantity and so the individual distances add just like regular numbers to yield the overall distance…
+First I walked 6.0 km and then I walked 10 km for a total of 16 km.
+Distance is a scalar quantity, so the individual distances add just like regular numbers.

-- Displacement is a bit more challenging, but not by much.
+Displacement is a bit more challenging.
 Displacement is a vector and vectors have direction, so it's best to diagram this problem (a procedure that's remarkably useful in general).
 The resultant displacement is the vector sum of the two displacements experienced during the trip.
-Since they're at right angles to one another, their magnitude can be found using Pythagorean theorem and their direction can be found using tangent…
+Since they're perpendicular to one another, the resultant is the hypotenuse of a right triangle.
+Its magnitude can be found using pythagorean theorem and its direction can be found using the tangent function.

 6.0 km/h + 5.0 km/h = 5.5 km/h 2 The method of averaging

-The weight of the two segments is not equal.
+The weights of the two segments are not equal.
 The second segment lasted twice as long as the first (as you will soon see).

 Go back to the definition to solve this problem.
 Average speed is the total distance (which we've already found) divided by the total time (which we need to find).
-Since time is a scalar, all we need to do is find the time for each leg of the journey and add them…
+Since time is a scalar, add the times for each leg of the journey to get the total time.

 practice problem 2